zhehaowang/zhehao.me/book-notes/food/readme.md

 Alcohol was not indigenous.

 The Indian culture also often times features a large, extended family and strong bonds in a household.

+### Classical Chinese

+Some factors that help the development of a sophisticated food culture.
+* Access to a variety of materials.
+Not necessarily the case for Japan.
+* Long, stable environment
+* Strong tradition of family / household.
+Chinese filial piety was exemplary in this regard.
+US much less so.
+* Court culture, or patronage from aristocracy, and some social mobility.
+* Restaurant culture, as in 19th Century France or modern US.

+Shang invaded Xia around the same time as Dorians, Aryans.
+There seems to be surprisingly similarity between Shang people / artwork and Central American culture of the same time.

+Climate was warmer, and millet was predominant, rice and wheat less so.

+Zhou, more centralized power, emperor reigns by the mandate of heaven.
+A bureaucratic class of scholars to rule and spread the culture.
+The Shi.
+Saw the introduction of soybeans, invention of cast iron which facilitated agriculture.

+Culture, production, and science flourished.
+Schools of thought include Confucianism, with an emphasis on obedience, harmony; knowing one's place; filial piety; explicit manners and ritualization of daily life.
+Taoism, harmony with nature, inaction and simplistic lifestyle.

+The pursuit of longevity.

+Qin.
+The first empire.
+A form of government introduced to last till 20th C.
+Replacement of local warlords with bureaucrats.
+Unification of measurement, culture, etc.

+Han.
+Confucianism.
+Imperial college.
+The meritocracy of scholar bureaucrats.
+Trade flourished, exploration went far and wide.
+2AD, 6 million people.
+Extraordinary level of organization to feed these cities.
+Agricultural laws.
+Low tax on land to allow small independent farmers to flourish.
+Textbooks, encyclopedia on agriculture, officials sent out to teach the populace; public works, granary, irrigation; public relief; state sponsorship of medical research.

+Staggering technological enhancement: multiple cropping, methods of irrigation, breeding of animals, storage technique, fertilizers, soil categorization, iron tools, etc.
+Soy sauce, pickling techniques, dried meats, noodle technology.
+Introduction of the wok and stir frying cooking technique.
+Iron woks rusted and were not preserved, but clay models survived.

+Medical theory, holistic.
+Qi, energy, life force.
+Health depends on Yin and Yang being in harmony.
+Earth, fire, wood, metal and water.
+Organized in a cycle (creation and destruction, processes of change).
+Development of acupuncture.

+Arguably the most complex culinary tradition on earth.